vikram919/vikram919/README.md

 ### Hi there 👋

-I’m an IoT developer who is currently working on GCP, AWS connecting intelligent devices.
+I’m an IoT developer who is currently working on GCP, AWS connecting devices.